Heyjoy/P5/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+this code are implemented at `detect.heatmap()`in `detect.py.`

+what I do is:

+1. Record the positions of positive detections in each frame of the video.
+2. From the positive detections I created a heatmap
+3. then threshold that map to identify vehicle positions.
+4. I pushed this value to a deque buffer, which have 10 depth
+5. calculate the sum value.
+6. threshold this sum value again with a litter big value, to avoid single false point on single frame.
-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+7. I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+8. I then assumed each blob corresponded to a vehicle, constructed bounding boxes to cover the area of each blob detected.

-### Here are six test image frames and their corresponding heatmaps and output:
+9. print some values on the frame for later diagnostic.

+#### Below are a few examples of heatmap and detected-boxes:
 ![alt text][image5]

-for this project, a 10 depth deque are also used for heatmaps filter.
-The program save the historic heatmaps and will calculate the mean value of it. meanwhile the will add up with the current

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-as I mentioned above, I spend a lot time on the search window Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+As I mentioned above, I spend a lot time on the search window implementation. and later spend a lot time for implement a good filter and heatmap.

+For the white car in video, some time in the sunshine can not detect well.

+There may have two reason for it:
+* First is the classifier can not detect this shape with similar color at that time well.
+* Secondly even it can detect but with a few positive point of this car, the filter will also cut it out. if we lower the threshold, a false point will appear.

+Therefor what it can be improve in further:
+  1. introduce a CNN for more better classifier
+  2. use more different parameters for hotwindows create, and accordingly change the threshold value.